 - Keep rope as clean as possible

-- Do not store in direct sunlight or moist conditions
+- Do not store in direct sunlight or damp conditions

 How to wash your rope correctly